 Depression is among the leading causes of disability worldwide.
 Two out of three people taking antidepressant medications continue to experience symptoms of depression.
-Moreover, studies have shown that the probability of achieving complete symptom relief decreases with each new medication trial.
+Moreover, the probability of getting well and staying well decreases each time a patient tries a new medication.
 TMS is a safe and effective treatment that can work even after psychotherapy and medications have not worked.
-Many patients consider TMS before esketamine or electroconvulsive therapy (ECT) because TMS does not require anesthesia, medication, or invasive procedures.
-TMS also has fewer side effects than esketamine or ECT, and patients can drive themselves to and from treatment.
+Many patients consider TMS before other FDA-approved or cleared treatments for depression such as esketamine (brand name Spravato) or electroconvulsive therapy (ECT) because TMS does not require anesthesia, medication, or invasive procedures.
+TMS is usually well tolerated, and patients can drive themselves to and from treatment.

 TMS uses an electromagnetic coil to create magnetic pulses (similar to an MRI), which pass through the skull to stimulate the brain network involved in regulating mood.
 As such, it is generally not recommended for patients with seizure disorders or patients who have metal in the head area.
 Daily (weekday) treatment sessions for 6-8 weeks (30-36 treatments total) are typically required.